CesMak/lacht_ha/heatpump/readme.md

 Here I share how to integrate a **Weißhaupt Split-HeatPump** (Weißhaupt Split-Wärmepumpe) into the Home Assistnat.
 My *.yaml files work perfectly for the **WWP-LS-10-BR** however also for the Biblock etc. you can try my work (it might be however that you do have some other parameters availalbe this also depends on your WWP-CPU Version).
 My work is inspired by [this forum](https://community.home-assistant.io/t/weishaupt-heatpump-integration-via-modbus/436823/144)

-## Setup Weißhaupt indor unit
+## Setup Weißhaupt indoor unit
 * Weißhaupt WWP LS 10 BR
 * Version WWP-SG V3.0 (see under: )
 * Version WWP-CPU V5.2 (see under: )
-* in order to use Modbus TCP you need version >=4
+* in order to use Modbus TCP you need WWP-CPU >=4
 * in other versions you do not have the Modubs TCP tile:
 ![alt text](doc/setup.png)
-* connect the LAN / Modbus connection to your indoor unit
+* connect the cable LAN / Modbus to your indoor unit
 * setup TCP connection as above (you can choose another ip as well but make sure to be consistent)
 * on your router (fritz box) activate port 502 (Portfreigabe) for your Weißhaupt heatpump it should be named *WWP-CPU-....*.
 * For a basic connection test try to ping to your ip: